-It's not quite as sharp on the road as the rear-wheel-drive BMW 5 Series but Audi has managed to achieve its efficiency gains without significant drawbacks in terms of performance or driving experience.
+It's not quite as sharp on the road as the rear-wheel-drive BMW 5 Series or the Jaguar XF either, but Audi has managed to achieve its efficiency gains without significant drawbacks in terms of performance or driving experience.

 Peak torque arrives from just 1,750rpm, ensuring that the Audi feels punchy and responsive whenever you press the throttle.
 Leave the transmission in auto and it shifts smoothly through the gears, while the steering wheel-mounted paddles give you the manual control to enjoy the torque and feel a bit more engaged with the engine.

 However, both business users purchasing the car on a monthly lease and private buyers will appreciate the A6’s predicted 47.5 per cent retained value – it loses £4,867 less than the Lexus after three years.